ahelgason/www/content/home/teaching.md

 I teach or have taught the following courses:

 * University of Iceland:
+    - STJ108G: Research Methods in Political Science.
+Taught in Fall 2019
+    - STJ336G: Economic Approaches to Politics.
+Taught in Fall 2018 and 2019.
     - STJ201F: Practical Statistics (Master's level).
-Last taught in spring 2018.
+Taught in Spring 2018 and 2019.
     - STJ204G: Introduction to Statistical and Research Methods.
-Last taught in spring 2018.
-    - STJ336G: Economic Approaches to Politics.
-Last taught in fall 2018.
+Taught in Spring 2018 and 2019.
 * The Ohio State University:
     - PS4781: Data Analysis in Political Science I (Online).
-Last taught in summer 2015.
+Taught over six terms, 2013-15.